 Degree Projects at the VH Faculty

 Information for employees and students about degree projects at the Faculty of Veterinary Medicine and Animal Science (VH Faculty).

 A degree project of 15 credits must be equivalent to 10 weeks of full-time studies and a degree project of 30 credits must be equivalent to 20 weeks of full-time studies.
-The project can be carried out at one of the Faculty's departments or elsewhere, but regardless of which, the student must be formally registered on a degree project course and be assigned a main supervisor at a department.
+The project can be carried out at one of the faculty's departments or elsewhere, but regardless of which, the student must be formally registered on a degree project course and be assigned a main supervisor at a department.

 Responsible departments at the VH Faculty: